Bitcoin Leverage and Margin Explanation & Example

 Definition of Trading Terms:

-Equity: This is the total sum of capital you have on your BTC USD ==22==CryptoCryptoCurrency account.
+Equity: This figure represents the total capital available in your BTC USD Cryptocurrency account balance.

 Used margin: The amount of money on your account that has already been used up when buying a Bitcoin contract, this Bitcoin contract is the trade position that is displayed in open trades.
-As a trader you can't use this amount of money after entering a trade with it because you have already used it and it's not available to you - until after when you close your open position.
+As a trader you can't use this amount of money after entering a trade with it because you've already used it and it's not available to you - until after when you close your open position.

-Free margin: The amount of money on your account which you can use to open new trades.
+Free margin: The amount of money on your account which you can use to execute new trades.
 This is the sum of money on your account which has't yet been leveraged because you haven't yet opened a transaction with this money - this margin is also very important for you as a trader or investor because it enables you as a trader to continue holding your open positions as will be illustrated below.

 Example: